imchocomint/Hyprbian/README.md

 - hyprwayland-scanner
 - xdg-desktop-portal-hyprland

 as well as their libraries (except the last one).
-You need a way to install them (hint: Their official GitHub repository).
-Or if you've been with PikaOS' repository, just install all of them.
+Some should be on GNU Guix (although I recommend against this method).
+Pacstall have all of these, but you should not expect this too much.
+Safest way is to build their binaries, then find a way to copy the files manually.

+Alternatively you can use a Debian source that have all of these softwares and libraries prepackaged.
+PikaOS' repository is a good choice.

 You also need tomlplusplus and its development libraries.
+This is hidden from the official documentations.

-For libraries, use this to install: ` sudo apt install lib<softwarename>-deb `.
+If you're on APT, use this to install libraries: ` sudo apt install lib<softwarename>-deb `.
 Replace <softwarename> with what you need.

-Or just use pacstall lmao.
-I do not trust pacstall so much when it comes to this.

 ## Install GCC 15 (not applicable to experimental)
 Unless you want to update, do not run this script on Debian experimental as it comes with GCC 15 (as well as libstdc++15) on default